sassoftware/esp-kubernetes/README.md

 ## GCP Notes
 If you are installing this page on Google Kubernetes Engine (GKE), then you must read the [GCP Notes](GCP-notes.md) before you deploy SAS Event Stream Processing.

+**Note:** Deployment of this package on the OpenShift platform is not supported.

 ## Components of the SAS Event Stream Processing Cloud Ecosystem
 ### YAML Templates